frankuxur/react-product-catalog/README.md

-## 🚀 Install and run your application locally
+## 🚀 Install and run application locally

 #### 1. Get the repository URL
 - Go to the React app's GitHub repository